Tag Archives: #DarkElectronic

 There is no plea for acceptance here.
 No demand for reconciliation.
 Instead, the song documents the condition itself, forcing the listener to confront the reality of exclusion without offering easy resolution or emotional release.

-This is not a song about overcoming.
 It is a song about naming the wound.

 Why “Excluded” Matters